jjaruna/Bili.TV-Downloader/README.md

 * If you encounter any problems or have improvements to suggest, feel free to create an issue or send a pull request!

 * I'm not the best at programming but I'm still learning!

+# Upcoming improvements

+* Find out how to import the Browsing Cookie to be able to download videos in 1080p and Anime in 720p.

+*Add the option to download subtitles in .str format, only if the user wants it.

 # Other Proyects